cmorgia/assignmentcdk/README.md

 Basically, there's a first bootstrapping sequence, where we need to create the subdomain public zones and the SSL certificates for the CloudFront distribution, for the test and production environment.

-here we also bootstrap CDK for the required regions.

 ![Regions layout](regions.png "Regions layout")

-# Instructions
+## Instructions

-The current setup is based on three accounts: **cicd**, **test** and **prod**.
+The current setup is based on three accounts: **cicd**, **test** and **prod** and a registered parent DNS domain.
+The solution has been tested with Route53 registered domain.

 These accounts should be configured as AWS CLI profiles.

 Make sure you have installed AWS CLI and CDK toolkit.

 Configure **cdk.json** by replacing the entries *cicdAccount*, *testAccount* and *prodAccount* with the respective account IDs.

-Bootstrap all the accounts across the selected regions:

-- cicd on eu-west-1 only (no need to deploy the certificate for CloudFront)
-- test and prod across us-west-1 and eu-west-1

-`cdk bootstrap --profile <profile> --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess --trust <cicd account id> aws://<target account id>/<target region>`

-In order to prepare the execution of the CDK pipeline across the accounts, the following commands need to be executed:

-`cdk --profile <test profile> deploy --app "npx ts-node bin/required-resources.ts" test`

-`cdk --profile <test profile> --app "npx ts-node bin/required-resources.ts" testCert`

-`cdk --profile <prod profile> deploy --app "npx ts-node bin/required-resources.ts" prod`

-`cdk --profile <prod profile> --app "npx ts-node bin/required-resources.ts" prodCert`
+Also make sure to reflect the parent domain name in the entry *parentDomain*.

+## Bootstrapping

+Before bootstrapping using the provided script **botstrap.sh**, edit the script and change the AWS CLI profile names with the ones corresponding to your set up.
+The script performs all the necessary CDK bootstrapping in all the configured accounts and regions, then proceeds to create the required resources:

+- public hosted zones for test and prod, with (cross account) zone delegation records
+- SSL certificates
+- CDK lookup roles

+To finish, the script deploys the main CDK pipeline.
+Take note of the output value, being the reference to the CodeCommit repository you will need to commit the code against.

+## Deploy the solution

+Once all the environments are bootstrapped and the pipeline activated, you need to deploy the infrastructure code by committing it to the CodeCommit repo:

+`git remote remove codecommit`

+`git remote add codecommit <URL from pipeline stack>`

+`git push codecommit`